Coaster Enthusiasts of Canada

 Happyland Midway

-Likely 1947
+Possibly 1947

-(Image: The Post-War Midway)
+(Image: The 1940s Midway)

 The Dipper and Chutes are seen in the background.
 The carousel building and two ferris wheels are visible among the tents.
 Note the 48-State American flag in the foreground.

 In February and March of 1948, The "Giant Dipper" was demolished to make way for the expansion of the racetrack from 800 metres to 1100.
 This expansion required a partial re-routing of McGill Street and the building of a retaining wall that reached 7 metres at its highest point.
 The new track would be pear-shaped and would use the existing grandstand, but with a new roof.
 Along with the coaster, two barns, the jockey's house and other buildings had to be removed to accommodate the track.
-The expected cost of $200,000 was to be shared by The Exhibition and the track concessionaire, Sam Randall, whom was given a 20-year contract.
+The expected cost of $200,000 was to be shared by The Exhibition and the track concessionaire, Sam Randall, who was given a 20-year contract.
 These new track facilities would be refurbished only 12 years later after the merger of Landsdowne Park's Ascot Jockey Club with Exhibition Park's British Columbia Jockey Club in 1960.

 Rolling stock from The "Giant Dipper" went to the Edward Bollinger & Son (Robert) coaster at The Western Washington Fairgrounds in Puyallup, Washington.
 That coaster had opened in 1936 and was refurbished in 1950 with new track, a new-style brake system and the "Dipper" trains.